Terry Sanford: Later tenure

-It was rumored by Kennedy's personal secretary, Evelyn Lincoln, that Kennedy had considered removing Johnson as vice president from his electoral ticket in the 1964 presidential election and replacing him with Sanford.
+Kennedy's personal secretary, Evelyn Lincoln, stated that Kennedy told her he was going to remove Johnson as vice president from his electoral ticket in the 1964 presidential election and was considering replacing him with Sanford.
 Sanford later dismissed these rumors, feeling that such an action was not politically advantageous and would have damaged Kennedy's election prospects in the South.
 Kennedy was assassinated on November 22, 1963.
 Sanford's office issued a brief statement, calling the event "overwhelming".
-Sanford and his family attended Kennedy's state funeral in Washington, D.C..
+Sanford and his family attended Kennedy's state funeral in Washington, D.C.
 The assassination came at a time when Sanford had been lobbying Kennedy to consider locating a large environmental research center in North Carolina.
 The decision then fell to Johnson, who succeeded Kennedy as the president and had to consider pressure from other politicians that wanted the facility in their own respective states.

 Sanford's racial policies upset North Carolina's white populace, though he was able to contain white backlash throughout his administration.
 During the 1964 North Carolina gubernatorial election, L. Richardson Preyer, a supporter of Sanford, faced conservative Dan K. Moore in the Democratic primary election.
 Sanford was constitutionally restricted from seeking a successive term.
 He had originally wanted Lieutenant Governor Philpott to succeed him, but Philpott had unexpectedly died in August 1961.
 He instead endorsed Preyer while Lake endorsed Moore.
 At the same time Johnson was running for election as president, and Sanford actively supported him.
 The gubernatorial contest devolved into a de facto referendum on Sanford's tenure, particularly his handling of race matters, and Moore secured the nomination.
 Lake dubbed the outcome a popular rejection of Sanford's service.
 Sanford felt betrayed by civil rights leaders, since he thought that their insistence on continuing demonstrations in Chapel Hill had aggravated white resentment and damaged Preyer's electoral prospects.